- September 4, 2017

 How to get started?

 First you need to buy some bitcoins or etherum.
 It means you’ll need to sign up with one of the exchanges.
+You can turn here for some advice regarding choosing the best crypto exchange.
 After getting verified you can transfer some funds to the exchange and swap them for Bitcoin or Etherum.

 Once you’ve got bitcoin or eth, you can either start trading some altcoins (after thorough research) or just transfer your coins to your wallet using your wallet address.
 Bitcoin should only be sent to bitcoin address.